segmentio/segment-docs/src/protocols/tracking-plan/create.md

 | Data Type    | Specify the data type of the property.
 Data type options include `any, array, object, boolean, integer, number, string`. |
 | Conditionals | Enter simple regular expressions to validate property values.
 This currently only works when a property data type is set to `string`.
 For example, you can add pipe delimited strings to the regex column to generate violations when a property value does not match fall, winter or spring. |

+> info ""
+> Negative lookaheads `?!` are currently not supported.
+As an alternative, `not` can be used in your regex or JSON schema.

 ### Add a new track call
 Click on the **Add Event** button in the top right.
 A new row will be added.
 Click into the row to add an event name and description.
 The event name will be used to strictly validate the name passed in your `.track()` calls.
 Casing, spacing and spelling matter!